Effect of Advanced Age on Fertility and Pregnancy

 In order for a woman to become pregnant: –

-- Sperm must join with the egg in the fallopian tube (fertilization)
+- The sperm needs to unite with the egg in the fallopian tube (fertilization).

-- Fertilized egg must attach to the uterine wall (implantation)
+- Following fertilization, the fertilized egg must successfully attach to the uterine wall (implantation).

-Infertility can result from problems that interfere with any of these steps.
+Infertility may arise from issues that disrupt any of these critical steps.
 In older women it is primarily related to: –

 - Poor quality of aging female egg cells (chromosomal abnormalities, morphologic abnormalities, functional abnormalities).